harharfr/Polar/README.md

+## 🛠️ Old Fortnite Launcher (Open Source)

-## Open-sourced code to my old Fortnite launcher
+This is the open-sourced code for my old Fortnite launcher.
-- I no longer use this or need it so feel free to take some inspiration
+I don’t use it anymore, so feel free to explore, learn from it, or take inspiration for your own projects.

-- Made by harharfr
+> Made with 💻 by **harharfr**